rxjs-space/rxjs-typescript-starter/README.md

-# gitbasics
+# RxJS Typescript Starter
-some demo of gitbasics
-the 2nd line
-the 3rd line
+Use this as the starter point for new rxjs-typescript projects.